Updated 24th September

-The latest government restrictions introducing a limit on gatherings of over six people includes an exception for organised sports events “organised in a way limiting the spread of coronavirus“.
-We will continue running our events on this basis and will continue to follow official advice and best practice in running our events.
+The government “Rule of 6” restrictions includes an exception for organised outdoor sports events “organised in a way limiting the spread of coronavirus“.
+Regulation changes made since this was introduced have not specified any change to this for outdoor events such as ours.
+We will continue running our events on the basis that they are not a static gathering and can be managed and controlled with regard to social distancing and all necessary aspects of Covid safety practice.
+We will continue to follow official advice and best practice in running our events.
 The following is an overview of our current Covid safety plan for events.

 We are following guidance given by the government and by British Cycling, as well as implementing our own risk assessment and Covid safety plan.
 The style of our events are naturally good for social distancing already – outdoors in uncrowded areas, no mass starts, and off road rides of this nature don’t encourage close pack riding.
 So the focus of safety precautions for us has been to identify where crowding could occur, such as registration, start briefings, catering etc. We have addressed these with measures including the following: